 Step 6 | Wire it

 Make sure the power supply is turned off at the breaker before connecting the wires with the right polarity.
-Now, using a wire stripper, remove an approximately half-inch of the insulation coat of the tip of the black wires.
+Now, using a wire stripper, remove approximately half-inch of the insulation coat of the tip of the black wires.
 Make connections and wire the fixture based on the findings of the polarity check and wire identification.

 Secure each connection with wire nuts to avoid a loose connection and electric shock.
 Connect the ground/earth wire to the pin positioned on the body of the light fixture and tighten it.
 If the fixture does not have a ground pin, drill a hole in the base and use a screwdriver to install a ground screw.